 When to see a doctor

-If you have any symptoms of atrial fibrillation, make an appointment with your doctor.
-Your doctor may order an electrocardiogram to determine if your symptoms are related to atrial fibrillation or another heart rhythm disorder (arrhythmia).
+If you have any signs or symptoms of atrial fibrillation, make an appointment with your doctor.

-If you have chest pain, seek emergency medical assistance immediately.
-Chest pain could signal that you're having a heart attack.
+If you have chest pain, seek immediate medical help.
+Chest pain could mean that you're having a heart attack.

 - High blood pressure